Down Syndrome Association of Wisconsin - Fox Cities

 CYSHCN

 Statewide information and referral service dedicated to helping families and professionals find resources for children birth to 21 years with special needs.
-Call their hotline at 1-800-642-7837 to find the closest regional center for CSHCN, Children with Special Health Care Needs.
+Call their hotline at 1-877-568-5205 to find the closest regional center for CSHCN, Children's Resource Center-Northeast.

 Down Syndrome Clinic of Wisconsin - Children's Hospital